 - 46. Subject to the limitations of these rules, any type of contract that will promote the best interests of the Judicial Branch may be used, except that the use of a cost-plus-a-percentage-of-cost contract is prohibited.
-A cost-reimbursement contract may be used only if a determination is made in writing that such contract is likely to be less costly to the Judicial Branch than any other type or that it is impracticable to obtain the procurement required except under such a contract. - 47.
+A cost-reimbursement contract may be used only if a determination is made in writing that such contract is likely to be less costly to the Judicial Branch than any other made in writing that such contract is likely to be less costly to be less costly to the Judicial Branch than any other type or that it is impracticable to obtain the procurement required except under such a contract. - 47.
 No cost-reimbursement contract shall be used unless the proposed contractor certifies in writing that the contractor's accounting system is adequate to allocate costs, and the Judicial Branch Unit is satisfied as to the validity of the certification.